Updated on February 12, 2015

 A) Your child can continue to have GIC coverage up to the age of 26.
 The dependent must live in your health plan's service area.
 Notify the GIC of the dependent's status change by completing and returning to the GIC the Dependent Age 19 to 26 Enrollment and Change Form.
-If your dependent is not one of the relationships listed under the first question, complete and return to the GIC the Massachusetts Health Care Reform Dependent Age 19 to 26 Form, available by calling the GIC at extension 5.
+If your dependent is not one of the relationships listed under the first question on this page, you may apply to the GIC for coverage under Massachusetts Health Care Reform.
+The form is available by calling the GIC at 617-727-2310, extension 5.

 Q) My dependent age 19 to 26 lives outside of our health plan's service area.
 May we stay in the same health plan and enroll our dependent in coverage?

 A) No. If a family member moves or resides outside of a health plan's service area and is not a full-time student ages 19 to 26, the entire family must enroll in a health plan that will cover the entire family.
-The UniCare State Indemnity Plan/Basic, which is the only GIC employee health plan available throughout and outside of the United States.
+The UniCare State Indemnity Plan/Basic is the only GIC employee health plan available throughout and outside of the United States.
 The only exception is for dependents who are full time students; see preceding question and answer.

 Q) My child age 19 to 26 is working and is eligible for coverage through his/her employer.
 Is my child eligible to enroll in my GIC family health plan?

 Q) My full-time student is turning 26.
 What happens to his/her health coverage?

-A) Your dependent can continue health coverage until he/she ceases to attend school full time.
+A) Your dependent can continue GIC health coverage until he/she ceases to attend school full time.
 However, you must pay 100% of the premium and contact the GIC at 617.727.2310 ext.
 5 to arrange for this coverage.